Demographics

 Languages

-While English is the most common language, over 70,000 Oakville residents identify different languages as their mother tongue.
-The most common include Mandarin, Arabic, Spanish, Urdu and Portuguese.
+While English is the most common language, over 46 per cent of Oakville residents identify different languages as their mother tongue.
+The most common include Mandarin, Arabic, Spanish, Urdu, and Portuguese.

 You might be interested in